 password: '{{ .Values.password | b64enc }}'

-In your values.yaml file, you can include the following snippet:
+In our values.yaml file, we can include the following snippet:

 password: ref+awssecrets://path/to/my/secret/value

-Finally, you can install everything together using the following command:
+Then we can deploy everything together using the following command:

 helm secrets install release-name -f values.yaml your-chart